P-Faust/P-Faust/README.md

-### Hi there im Patrik Faust ✋
+## Hi there im Patrik Faust ✋
-## A passionate IT Technician from Germany wanting to learn to new things!
+### A passionate IT-Technician from Germany wanting to learn to new things!

+ \
-🧑‍💼 Im currently working on: Excel automation, Interface for WiFi-Card informations in C# 🧠 I'm currently learning: Python, Godot, C#, Linux
+💻 I'm currently working on: Excel automation, Interface for WiFi-Card informations in C#\
+🧠 I'm currently learning: Python, C#, Linux
+\
 <!--
 **P-Faust/P-Faust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.